YunoHost-Apps/galene_ynh/doc/DISCLAIMER.md

 #### Creating and configuring groups

 Groups are defined by JSON files located in the *Galène* folder (`/opt/yunohost/galene/groups`).
 Each group is represented by a `GroupName.json` file.
 To create a new group, you need to create a `GroupNameExample.json` file (you can also make subfolder groups, and the groups will be accessible with `https://domain.tld/group/subfolder/GroupName`).
-Various options are available (see https://github.com/YunoHost-Apps/galene_ynh/wiki/Configuration-file).
+Various configuration options are available (see https://github.com/YunoHost-Apps/galene_ynh/wiki/Configuration-file).

 *NB: spaces are supported in group file names.*